Nergosu36/symfony-rest-api/README.md

-# symfony-rest-api
+# PHP symfony-rest-api
-Example of application using REST api to communicate
+Example of application using REST api to communicate between applications.